SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I hear Pinkie gulp before she lays down beside me, I can feel her body beside me on the other side of the blanket.

-I lay there in silence for a while, until Pinkie starts to stroke my mane.
+I lay there in silence for a while, then Pinkie starts to stroke my mane.

 *That feels nice.*